What are some questions I can ask my doctor about basal and squamous cell skin cancer?

 - What will treatment be like?
 Where will it be done?
 How long will it take?

-- Will I be OK if the cancer is just removed with no follow-up treatment?
+- Will I be OK if the cancer is just removed with no other treatment?

 - What risks or side effects should I expect with my treatment?